opnfv/dovetail/docs/testing/user/ovpaddendum/exemption-strict-API-validation.rst

 validate API responses despite actually implementing and providing the tested functionality.

-This document describes an exemption process for use within the OPNFV Verified Program which
+This document describes an exemption process for use within the OPNFV Verification Program which

 i) allows vendors to pass Tempest tests if the tested functionality is